A million-dollar question: Are there any hillside landscaping ideas on a budget that I can easily recreate and not spend a lot of money on?

 via Alair Homes

-24. Stone Slab Stairs
+24. Bring Rustic Elegance with Stone Slab Stairs

 Use stone slabs for natural-looking stairs.
 The large rocks and boulders on each side slow down erosion and are a cheap landscaping idea.